Conformal Bootstrap on the Annulus in Liouville CFT: Ward's identity in the upper half-plane

-In this section, we will prove the Ward's identity in the upper half-plane, roughly speaking, when we compute the generalized correlation function with SET insertions in the interior of the half-upper plane, then it can be written as some explicit differential operators act on the correlation function without SET insertions.
-For our interest, we only need to insert one pair of SET near imaginary number $i$, but this method can be generalized to any number SET insertions in the interior of half-upper plane.
-For the derivation of Ward's identity in the full plane $\hat \C$ case, we refer the readers to \cite[Appendix E]{GKRV21}.
-The main difficult here is that in the upper half-plane, the SET $T^{\H}(z)$ and $\overline{T^{\H}(z)}$ are not independent, so clarify the form of Ward's identity needs some novel ideas.
-As explained in introduction, Cardy studies the conformal field theory in the upper half-plane by playing a doubling trick, see figure \eqref{Fig.main3}.
-Cardy uses the variation method formally describe a possibility to link the Ward's identity in the half-upper plane to the full plane.
-But in our case, we define the SET by Gaussian functional to suck try their markov property and prove the gluing formula, so in our case the Cardy's doubling trick is high nontrivial.
-We postpone the proof of Cardy's doubling trick in the next Section \eqref{Cardytrick}.\\ To make this part clean, We only introduce some basic notations need in Ward's identity in our case, i.e. finally we only need to treat generalized correlation function of the following form
+In this section, we prove the Ward's identity in the upper half-plane.
+For our interest, we only need to insert one pair of SET insertions near imaginary number $i$, but this method can be generalized to any number SET insertions in the interior of upper half-plane.
+We refer the readers to \cite[Appendix E]{GKRV21} for the derivation of Ward's identity in the full plane $\hat \C$ case.
+The main difficult here is that in the upper half-plane, the action of SET $T^{\H}(z)$ and $\overline{T}^{\H}(z)$ are coupled with each other.
+So clarify the form of Ward's identity needs some novel ideas.
+John Cardy first studied the conformal field theory of the Ising model in the upper half-plane by playing a doubling trick.
+Cardy defines SET by variation method and he describes a strategy to link the conformal block of Ising model 2-spin correlation in the upper half-plane to the full plane 4-spin correlation.
+In our case, we define the SET by Gaussian functional to inherit the Markov property of GFF, which makes Cardy's doubling trick highly nontrivial.